-After your Banana Split Dessert Pudding is done is just a matter of placing the glasses into the fridge for a couple of hours or until they set.
-I usually make a big batch on the weekends to have enough pudding for the whole week, and since they already come in individual servings there’s no need to have extra portion control 😉
+After your Strawberry Banana Pudding is done is just a matter of placing the glasses into the fridge for a couple of hours or until they set.
+I usually make a big batch on the weekends to have enough pudding for the whole week, and since they already come in individual servings there’s no need to have extra portion control. 😉

 And the fact that it comes in individual servings also makes it ideal for parties and gatherings, trust me friend when I say everyone will ask for the recipe!

-Remove from the heat and divide the batter into three bowls.
+Remove from the saucepan from heat and divide the batter into three small bowls.

-In bowl 1, stir in the vanilla extracts to make the vanilla pudding.
+In the small bowl 1, stir in the vanilla extract to make the vanilla pudding.

-In the last bowl of pudding, stir in strawberry jam to make the strawberry pudding.
+In the last bowl of pudding mix, stir in strawberry jam to make the strawberry pudding.

 Let the bowl cool down for about 15 minutes.